 A lot of 40 hectares or greater.

-Construct a building, construct or carry out works, construct a fence the removal, destruction or lopping of any vegetation, or to subdivide land that is undertaken by or on behalf of a Minister, government department, public authority or municipal council.
+Construct a building, construct or carry out works, remove, destroy or lop any vegetation, or to subdivide land that is undertaken by or on behalf of a Minister, government department, public authority or municipal council.

 Construct a building or construct or carry out of works associated with any activities conducted on public land by or on behalf of the public land manager under the relevant provisions of the Crown Land (Reserves) Act 1978, Fisheries Act 1995, Forests Act 1958, Land Act1958, Local Government Act 1989, National Parks Act 1975, Reference Areas Act 1978, Water Act 1989 or Wildlife Act 1975.